Notes for an address at the provincial forum for Ontario's Francophone Immigration Support Networks

 Since then, we have seen promising initiatives that align with these recommendations, including the Mobilité francophone program.
 This program was created by the federal government in June 2016 to streamline the process of hiring foreign French-speaking workers outside of Quebec by modifying the Express Entry system to facilitate the selection of Francophone candidates.

 The Entry Express system was established in January 2015 as part of the reform of Canada’s immigration system and has attracted the most attention in terms of Francophone immigration to minority communities.
-Briefly, it is a system for managing immigration applications for economic programs that ranks applicants according to various criteria, including language skills.

 Since June 2017, applicants with strong French-language skills have been awarded additional points in the Express Entry system.